makeabilitylab/physcomp/cpx/cpx.md

 - Adafruit also publishes individual "courses", including [Using the CPX Pins](https://makecode.adafruit.com/learnsystem/pins-tutorial), [Logic Lab](https://makecode.adafruit.com/learnsystem/logic-lab), and a [Maker Course](https://makecode.adafruit.com/courses/maker).

-- Finally, if you want to dive deeper into some of the CPX's individual hardware components, [Shawn Hymel](https://shawnhymel.com/), Adafruit, and MakeCode teamed up to make a video-based tutorial series called [Behind the MakeCode Hardware](https://makecode.adafruit.com/behind-the-makecode-hardware), including:
+- Finally, if you want to dive deeper into some of the CPX's individual hardware components, [Shawn Hymel](https://shawnhymel.com/), Adafruit, and MakeCode teamed up to make a video-based tutorial series called [Behind the MakeCode Hardware](https://makecode.adafruit.com/behind-the-makecode-hardware), including topics on:
   - [Neopixels](https://youtu.be/Bo0cM2qmuAE)
   - [Speaker](https://youtu.be/JjJ-KGwKh_4)
   - [Accelerometer](https://youtu.be/2HzNKz-QlV0)